The University of Worcester recognises that there is a need to manage water resources wisely. It has developed a Water Strategy

 In order to achieve our targets, the University will:

-- Implement recommendations from water audit reports including reducing shower flow rates, installing low flush toilets and displacement devices, installing manual flush on urinals and reducing hand basin tap flow rates
+- Continue to implement recommendations from water audit reports including reducing shower flow rates, installing low flush toilets and displacement devices, installing manual flush on urinals and reducing hand basin tap flow rates.

 Download our full current qualitative and quantitative targets and progress against targets from Carbon Management & Targets page.